Roelzz/A2A-Fabric-MCS-lab/README.md

 19. Click **Add agent** to complete the connection.

-* In some occurences you might see a "An unexpected server error occurred.There was a problem saving your changes" If this is the case please select **Back**, reselect the right agent and click **Add agent**
+* In some occurences you might see a "An unexpected server error occurred.There was a problem saving your changes" This is an intermittent issue, try to click on **Add agent** again to check if it works.
+If it doesn't work, please select **Back**, reselect the right agent and click **Add agent**.

 > [!TIP]
 > The description you provide here is crucial—it helps the Copilot Studio agent understand when to delegate queries to the Fabric agent.

 #### Testing A2A Communication

+20. Once the agent is added, click on **> Additional details**.
+Under **Credentials to use** select **Maker-provided credentials**.
+This will allow the agent to use your credentials to access the Fabric Data Agent, if you keep it as **End user credentials**, then users will have to consent to connect to this agent using their credentials, when they first access your agent.
+Also you will have to ensure that all the users who this agent will be shared with have access to the source Data Agent within Fabric.

-20. Return to the **Test** pane in Copilot Studio.
+21. Return to the **Test** pane in Copilot Studio.

-  * Don't forget to select **Allow** when this is asked the first time you'll be using the agent 'I'll use your credentials to connect and to get the information you're looking for.'
+  * If you kept the **Credentials to use** as default (End user credentials), then don't forget to select **Allow** when this is asked the first time you'll be using the agent 'I'll use your credentials to connect and to get the information you're looking for.'
   * Sometimes the first prompt responds with "Sorry, something went wrong...." - Don't worry just retry the intial prompt.

 22. Test the A2A connection with progressive queries: